What is an Articulation Disorder?

 How can I help treat my child’s condition?

 If your child has an articulation disorder, intervention and therapy by a speech-language pathologist is generally recommended.
 The therapist will assist your child to produce correct articulator (tongue, lips, teeth) placement and voicing to generate the sound.
-Practice outside of therapy sessions is very important to achieve progress.
+Practice and repetition outside of therapy sessions is imperative to achieve progress and maintenance of improved speech sound production.

-At North Shore Pediatric Therapy, our speech-language therapists will evaluate your child to find their exact articulation errors and a variety of speech strategies will be implemented to help your child achieve their goals.
+At North Shore Pediatric Therapy, our speech-language therapists will evaluate your child to find their exact articulation errors.
+Then, a variety of speech strategies and treatment options will be implemented to help your child achieve their goals.